Asabeneh/10-days-of-git-and-github/readme.md

 ### 6. Add file to the staging area

-File can be added to the staging area in multiple ways.
+The file can be added to the staging area in multiple ways.
-To add single file, we use the _git add_ command followed by a file name
+To add a single file, we use the _git add_ command followed by a file name

 ```shell
    git add filename